hyosung11/Launch-School/Courses/journal.md

 ## 20220608 수요일

 12:08 Super late start to studying.
 I'm more interested in sex and strength training.
 Ugh.
 Get it together buddy!

+13:14 Okay, once I got started, I studied for over an hour straight.
+I'm close to the retake!
+Now, off to the gym.
+Starting today with original strength warmup.